VilnaCRM-Org/website-infrastructure/README.md

 - `terraspace all up`

 **⚠️ Important Note:**
-The deployed website will be automatically **removed after 7 days**.
+The deployed sandbox will be automatically **removed after 7 days**.
-To keep the website active, the developer must **commit again** to redeploy it.
+To keep it active, the developer must **commit again** to redeploy it.

 ### Instructions on how to set up and run the changes in AWS